When the sun comes out, the ocean off of Waimanalo (Oahu) glows electric blue.

 The skies were overcast but this being the windward side of the island, conditions change fast.

+There are many ways to reach the Koolau summit.
 When we hit the summit, Dawn and I headed north along the ridgeline.

 Looking back toward Makapu’u we could see Tom up on the ridgeline.
 There’s a launch pad for hang gliders and paragliders up there.
 On certain days you can watch them jump off the mountain and soar.